Program accreditation questions

 Peer review processes focus on world’s best practice thus assessors may look at a program through a different lens.

 The ADC may include more than one specialist assessor in the SET for the review of a particular program if a greater breadth of experience is needed.
 The ADC also has in place its Second specialist accreditation assessor guidelines.
 These explain how specialist academies or societies may nominate a second assessor to support the primary ADC specialist assessor during the accreditation process if they wish to do so.
+You can view the guidelines here.

 Education providers are free to engage with academies and societies to undertake a peer review.